10play/10tap-editor/website/docs/api/useEditorBridge.md

 <u>default</u>: `false`<br />
 when true the editor will auto focus

-#### avoidIosKeyboard `IOS ONLY`
+#### avoidIosKeyboard

 `boolean`
 <u>default</u>: `false`<br />
-This helps us keep the cursor right above the keyboard when the editor is full-screen and the virtual keyboard hides the bottom portion of the editor.
+This helps keep the cursor visible above the keyboard when the editor is full-screen and the virtual keyboard hides the bottom portion of the editor.

+When enabled, the editor automatically:
+- Adds bottom padding to the document equal to the keyboard height
+- Adjusts ProseMirror's scroll threshold and margin so the cursor stays visible
+- Removes the padding when the keyboard is dismissed

+**Note:** This option works on both iOS and Android, despite the name.
+On Android, it uses a fixed toolbar height for calculations.

 #### dynamicHeight